← Back to Resources

 What is title insurance and do I need it?

-Title insurance protects against financial loss from defects in the title that weren't discovered during the title search.
-In New York, lenders require a lender's title insurance policy.
-Owner's title insurance is optional but highly recommended as it protects your ownership rights for as long as you own the property.
+Title insurance protects against financial loss arising from defects in the title that were not discovered during the title search, such as undisclosed liens, forged deeds, or boundary disputes.
+New York lenders require a lender's title insurance policy.
+Owner's title insurance is optional but highly recommended because it protects your ownership rights for as long as you own the property and is paid only once at closing.

 What happens if issues are found during the title search?

-If title issues are discovered (such as liens, judgments, or boundary disputes), they must typically be resolved before closing can proceed.
-Your attorney will work with the seller's attorney to address these issues, which may involve paying off liens, obtaining releases, or in some cases, purchasing additional title insurance coverage.
+If title issues are discovered, such as liens, judgments, unreleased mortgages, or boundary disputes, they generally must be resolved before closing can proceed.
+Your attorney will work with the seller's counsel and the title company to clear or insure over each issue, which may involve paying off liens, obtaining releases, recording corrective deeds, or in some cases adjusting the purchase price.

 Can I do a final walk-through before closing?

-Yes, buyers are entitled to a final walk-through, typically conducted within 24-48 hours before closing.
-This allows you to verify the property's condition, ensure agreed-upon repairs were completed, and confirm that all fixtures and appliances included in the sale are present.
+Yes.
+Buyers in New York are entitled to a final walk-through, typically conducted within 24 to 48 hours before closing.
+The walk-through allows you to verify that the property is in the condition required by the contract, that agreed-upon repairs were completed, and that all fixtures and included appliances remain in place.
+Issues found during the walk-through can usually be addressed at closing through holdbacks or credits.

-What is the role of the attorney at closing?
+What is the role of an attorney at closing?

-In New York, attorneys play a crucial role in real estate transactions.
-Your attorney reviews the contract, conducts due diligence, coordinates with the lender and title company, reviews all closing documents, attends the closing, and ensures proper transfer of funds and recording of documents.
+In New York and New Jersey, attorneys play a central role in real estate transactions.
+Your attorney negotiates and reviews the contract, conducts due diligence, coordinates with the lender and title company, clears title issues, prepares or reviews all closing documents, attends the closing, ensures proper transfer of funds, confirms recording of the deed and mortgage, and addresses any post-closing matters that arise.

 When do I get the keys?